Skip to content

 The anxiety-avoidance cycle

 Step 3: Avoidance.
 To relieve the anxiety, you do not look.
 You leave the bill unopened.
 You do not check the balance.
-You change the subject when your partner brings up money.
 The avoidance provides immediate emotional relief.

 Step 4: Consequences compound.
 The bill accrues a late fee.
 The credit card balance grows with interest.
 The financial situation deteriorates because no action was taken.

 Step 5: Greater anxiety.
-The next time a trigger occurs, the anxiety is worse because the situation is worse.
+The next trigger is worse because the situation is worse.
 The cycle repeats, each loop making the financial and emotional reality harder to face.

 This is not a character flaw.
 It is a well-documented psychological pattern.
-Research from the University of Nottingham on financial wellbeing shows that financial avoidance is a coping mechanism for distress, not laziness or irresponsibility.
+Research from the University of Nottingham shows that financial avoidance is a coping mechanism for distress, not laziness or irresponsibility.

 Why money triggers such strong emotions

 Survival instincts.
-Our brains are wired to perceive financial threats as survival threats.
+Our brains perceive financial threats as survival threats.
 A low bank balance triggers the same stress hormones (cortisol, adrenaline) as a physical danger.
-This is why money problems feel so viscerally distressing, your brain is responding as if your life is at risk.
+This is why money problems feel so viscerally distressing.

 Childhood experiences.
 The way money was handled in your household growing up shapes your financial emotions as an adult.
 If money was a source of conflict, scarcity, or secrecy in your childhood, financial situations can unconsciously trigger those old emotional patterns.

 Identity and self-worth.
 In a culture that equates financial success with personal value, financial struggle can feel like personal failure.
 Debt feels like a moral failing.
-Not earning “enough” feels like not being “enough.”
 These beliefs are culturally constructed but emotionally real.

 Social comparison.
-Seeing peers who appear to be doing better financially (nicer apartment, newer car, frequent vacations) triggers inadequacy.
+Seeing peers who appear to be doing better financially triggers inadequacy.
 Social media amplifies this by presenting curated highlights without showing the debt, stress, or family support behind them.

 Breaking the cycle: practical strategies